-Election 2020: Ardern vs Collins – the leaders are moments away from going head-to-head
+Election 2020: Ardern vs Collins – the leaders go toe-to-toe

-The leaders of New Zealand's two major political parties will soon go head-to-head in the first of the highly-anticipated leaders' debates.
+The leaders of New Zealand's two major political parties are tonight going head-to-head in the first of the highly-anticipated leaders' debates.

+National leader Judith Collins started the debate by staying she "loved her country" but that there was a "better way".

+Labour leader Jacinda Ardern said there was "enormous opportunity " after Covid.

+Ardern said to assume a Labour led Government with no partners would assume complacency - that is something her party is not wanting to strive for.

-It will be the first time during the election campaign Labour leader Jacinda Ardern will debate her political rival, National leader Judith Collins.
+It is the first time during the election campaign Ardern has debated her political rival Collins.

 The pair have sparred a number of times in the House – but tonight is the first leaders' debate of the campaign season.